The Notes of Nord

 A letters-column spat in the 5/13 ATOS Journal (Vox Humana, also previous issues) saw the virtual forces defending fiercely their cause against a previous issue’s epistle demanding a pipe-only ATOS.
 The virtualistas’ unanimous professed goal was something just like a real theater organ, which is ridiculous if endearing, and to be sure there were concessions that such might be an ideal.
 A secondary line was the need for practice.
 And the letter writers might indeed have included an unusual concentration of actual theater organists; but the realities of this sad mortal world are even for them there are only a few theater organs and it is unacceptably costly just to turn the things on, so actual theater organ hours played will be overwhelmingly on virtual instruments or worse.

-But no one stood-up for playing a home instrument that sounds like a theater organ just for fun, despite the likely prevalence of such an unwholesome practice.
+But no one stood-up for playing a home instrument that sounds kind-of like a theater organ just for fun, despite the likely prevalence of such an unwholesome practice.
 So I will.
 My simple audio ideas are, approximately, adequately louder than too loud.
 And if I had a vast heated / air-conditioned barn, I’d love a few 3- or four-manual consoles.
 Which’d still be inherently limiting, the obvious case being the theater organ versus the Orgelbuchlein — although I finally played Das Alte Jahr Vergangen Ist on the Miditzer with a reed and a tremolo tibia and it was ravishing. ...
 But nevertheless, the Deity gave us computers and computerized equipment like the Nord C2 just so such limitations could be minimized, and I want that luxury, and could easily ignore the sultry call of the giant console for that reason alone if sloth were not enough.

 THE CONSOLE BURDEN